 Please read this entire page carefully.
 Audition processes, requirements, and repertoire differ depending on your instrument and area of study.
 If something is unclear, additional questions pertaining to auditions can be found in the Undergraduate FAQ.

 A performance audition is required for acceptance into the degree programs of the Bob Cole Conservatory of Music.
-Prospective students should schedule a music auditon before you receive notification of your acceptance into the university.
-All entering freshmen and undergraduate transfer students who have been admitted to the university are required to pass a performance audition and take a theory placement examination.
+Prospective students should schedule a music audition before you receive notification of your acceptance into the university.

 Students wishing to audition should prepare solo, etude, or art song material from the standard repertoire of approximately 10 minutes in length.
 The selection(s) should demonstrate both technical and lyrical skills.
-For specific audition requirements see table below.
+For specific audition requirements pertaining to your instrument/voice, see table below.

 Theory Placement Exam

 The Theory Placement Exam is a diagnostic test used to determine the appropriate level of theory in which the student should enroll.
 The theory test must be taken at least 3 weeks before SOAR or December 10, whichever is earlier.

 Pre-screening auditions are required for prospective Jazz Studies students.
 Your Audition Video is your prescreening audition.
 If you pass the prescreening process you will be offered a live Zoom audition.
 Please see the Jazz requirements pdfs in the table below and be sure to use the Audition Form at the bottom of this page to schedule your prescreening audition.

 Music Audition required; please prepare your audition according to the requirements for your individual instrument or voice on this page.
 If you have any questions, please contact the area director of your instrument.

 Students wishing to become teachers in K-12 public schools should audition and interview as Music Education majors.